Sam Mayer: NASCAR O'Reilly Auto Parts Series

 On August 17, 2024, Mayer signed with Haas Factory Team to drive the No. 41 Ford in 2025.
-Mayer started the season with a second place finish at Daytona.
-After staying consistent throughout the year, he won at Iowa, earning Haas' first win in their career and the first win for Ford that year.
+Mayer started the season with a second-place finish at Daytona.
+After staying consistent throughout the year, he won at Iowa, earning Haas's first win in their career and the first win for Ford that year.

 On October 28, 2025, NASCAR imposed a one-race suspension on Mayer for intentionally wrecking Jeb Burton during the post-race cooldown lap at Martinsville, with Ryan Sieg replacing him for the season finale at Phoenix.